canonical/ubuntu-pro-client/docs/references/api.rst

                       "name": "two",
                       "reason": {
                         "code": "one-and-two",
-                        "title": "Services One and Two don't go together."
+                        "title": "Services One and Two are not compatible."
                       }
                     },
                     ...